-Given , convert it to the longest possible string made up only of alternating characters.
-Return the length of string on a new line; if no string can be formed from , print instead.
+Given a string , convert it to the longest possible string made up only of alternating characters.
+Return the length of string .
+If no string can be formed, return .

-The first line contains a single integer denoting the length of .
+The first line contains a single integer that denotes the length of .

 The second line contains string .

 The characters present in are a, b, e, and f.
 This means that must consist of two of those characters and we must delete two others.
 Our choices for characters to leave are [a,b], [a,e], [a, f], [b, e], [b, f] and [e, f].

 If we delete e and f, the resulting string is babab.
 This is a valid as there are only two distinct characters (a and b), and they are alternating within the string.

 If we delete a and f, the resulting string is bebeeeb.
-This is not a valid string because there are three consecutive e's present.
+This is not a valid string because there are consecutive e's present.
 Removing them would leave consecutive b's, so this fails to produce a valid string .